wjschne/apaquarto/Features.md

 ### Running Header

-I could not find a pure Quarto/Pandoc solution to insert a running header into a .docx file.
-Thankfully David Gohel's [officer package]{https://davidgohel.github.io/officer/} exists.
-The _apa_title.qmd file uses officer to search for "Running Header" in the `apaquarto.docx` reference file and replace it with whatever is specified in the `shorttitle` field of the metadata (converted to all caps).
-If nothing is specified, it will use the whole title in all caps.
+The running header in .docx was tricky to implement.
+Before apaquarto 3.0.0, I set the running header with the officer package.
+This approach required the creation of a new reference document with every render.

-The document is saved with the file name `apa_processed.docx`.
-This file then serves as the reference document.
-If you want to adjust the reference document, you need to make changes in the `apaquarto.docx` file because `apa_processed.docx` is re-written with every render.
+Now, a lua filter looks for the `shorttitle` field.
+If that is not found, the `title` and `subtitle` fields are used instead.
+The running header is assigned to the `description` field in the quarto metadata.
+This value will show up in the `Comments` field in the rendered .docx file, which is then inserted into the field box in the header.

 ### Authors and Affilations

-The R code that processes the authors and affiliations metadata works for me, but I am guessing that it is fragile and incomplete.
-I expect that changes will be necessary to account for different variations.
+After version 3.0.0, all these data are processed by Quarto and a lua filter.

 ## Author Notes

 The author notes have many optional parts.
+These data are processed by a lua filter.

 ## Abstract